innobead/kubefire/README.md

 #### Add extra RKE2 deployment options

-To add extra deployment options of the RKE cluster, use `--extra-options` of `cluster create` command to provide the below options as key-value pairs.
+To add extra deployment options of the RKE2 cluster, use `--extra-options` of `cluster create` command to provide the below options as key-value pairs.

 > Note: the key-value pairs in `--extra-options` are separated by a comma.